Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 13:45 So having that data is awesome.

-13:46 So if you're tired of spending hours trying to find the root cause of issues impacting your performance, then you need to check out Scout APM.
+13:46 So if you're tired of spending an hour trying to find the root cause of issues impacting your performance, then you need to check out Scout APM.

 14:15 I don't know where that fits in the 20% of your code example, but I think this kind of stuff counts too.